MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Configures browsing data lifetime settings for Google Chrome.
+  Configures browsing data lifetime settings for Microsoft Edge.
 This policy controls the lifetime of selected browsing data.
 This policy has no effect if Sync is enabled.
 The available data types are the 'browsing_history', 'download_history', 'cookies_and_other_site_data', 'cached_images_and_files', 'password_signin', 'autofill', 'site_settings' and 'hosted_app_data'.
-Google Chrome will regularly remove data of selected types that is older than 'time_to_live_in_hours'.
+Microsoft Edge will regularly remove data of selected types that is older than 'time_to_live_in_hours'.
 The deletion of expired data will happen 15 seconds after the browser starts then every hour while the browser is running.

   #### Supported features: